demidenm/hcpya_preprocess/README.md

 </div>

 ### Task BOLD GLMs
 The model specifics and additional details about the HCP-YA GLM models are available in the [Task BOLD folder](./scripts/taskbold/).
 Below, are surface level completition rates for the first-level (run-level) and fixed-effect (within-subect) models across the seven HCP tasks.
+Subject runs were not computed if they had insufficient brain coverage with the target MNI152 mask and fixed effect models were not feasible if only a single run was available.
+Some subjects failed because singular value decomposition errors at the first level, which was N<5 per task

 <div style="text-align: center;">